 That afternoon, one of the other boys, Charles, came up to my desk, his eyes were in tears.
 He claimed that he had lost his pencil.
-I found it silly, that a grade five student would shed tears over a lost pencil and told him so.
-I offered Charles a new one, so he could quiet down but he insisted that the particular pencil he had lost, was very special; he refused to stop the tears.
-I asked him to stay behind during the upcoming recess so I can find out from him why he was totally upset and determined on finding this “special pencil” of his.
+I found it silly that a grade five student would shed tears over a lost pencil and told him so.
+I offered Charles a new one, so he could quiet down, but he insisted that the particular pencil he had lost, was very special; he refused to stop the tears.
+I asked him to stay behind during the upcoming recess so I can find out from him why he was distraught and determined on finding this “special pencil” of his.

-Oops, Charles, just placed another dot on my blog:
+Oops, Charles, just put another dot on my blog: